Kneaded That

 Step 3 of lemon curd muffins.
 Streusel crumble topping.

-Step 3: In a medium bowl add flour, sugar, and melted butter and mix with a fork until crumbles form.
-Set aside.
+Step 3: Make the streusel: Mix the flour, sugar, and melted butter with a fork until crumbles form.

 Step 6 of lemon curd muffins.
 Unbaked lemon muffins with streusel crumble topping.